growthpods/sb1-6kejut/memory-bank/progress.md

 - **CopilotKit - PostJobPage:**
     - Implement secure `employer_id` (user ID) handling for the `submitJobPosting` tool in `copilotkit-runtime.js`.
     - Verify and refine stream handling in the `copilotkit-runtime.js` Netlify function for robust `CopilotChat` responses.
-    - Thoroughly test the new `PostJobPage` with CopilotKit, including tool invocation and job submission.
+    - Thoroughly test the new `PostJobPage` with CopilotKit, including tool invocation (especially Firecrawl) and job submission.
 - Debug the chat interface to properly display responses from the Gemini API.
 - Implement error handling for API failures.
 - Add unit tests for the Gemini API integration.